julesfowler/python-novice-astro/_episodes/01-numpy.md

 that can be called upon when needed.

 ## Loading data into Python
-In order to load our inflammation data, we need to access ([import]({{ page.root }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation").
+In order to load our supernova data, we need to access ([import]({{ page.root }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation").
 In general you should use this library if you want to do fancy things with numbers, especially if you have matrices or arrays.
 We